 - Host your meetings on Mondays and always start the conversation with “Did you do anything special over the weekend?”

-- Those are great ice breakers which get the conversation flowing on a personal level!
+- Those are great ice breakers that get the conversation flowing on a personal level!

 You can find more great sales and social selling techniques, tips and tricks through the Vengreso newsletter.

-ES: Ok, but how do humanize the connection experience using social media?
+ES: Ok, but how do we humanize the connection experience using social media?

 MS: First remember, the phone is not broken and your legs can still help you walk to a meeting.
 Nothing displaces the use of phone or a face-to-face meeting.
 Having said that, when you are establishing an online connection you have to humanize the connection experience.
 How do you this?